-If you change residence, please inform the school AND update the online forms module One View.
-Once the information is updated in your account and verified by the administration, school records will be updated.
-If you move out of the district and want your child to keep attending Fairfield Union, you must fill out Open Enrollment Forms obtained from the District Office - 6417 Cincinnati-Zanesville Rd.
+If you move out of the district and want your child to keep attending Fairfield Union, you must fill out Open Enrollment Forms obtained from the District Office - 6417 Cincinnati- Zanesville Rd.
 NE, Lancaster, OH, 43130.
+Link to Open Enrollment Form